runway-project/AirplanePlus/README.md

 # AirplanePlus /L

-A spin off of AirplanePlus introducing further content inline with the style of existing parts and fixing bugs.
+A fork of AirplanePlus introducing further content inline with the style of existing parts and fixing bugs.

-Developed in the past by [Blackheart612](https://forum.kerbalspaceprogram.com/index.php?/profile/42741-blackheart612/) (eternal thanks for making and maintaining AP+!), currently by [Drag0nD3str0yer](https://forum.kerbalspaceprogram.com/index.php?/profile/173824-drag0nd3str0yer/).
+Developed and maintained in the past by [Blackheart612](https://forum.kerbalspaceprogram.com/index.php?/profile/42741-blackheart612/) (eternal thanks for making and maintaining AP+!), currently in collaboration by [Drag0nD3str0yer](https://forum.kerbalspaceprogram.com/index.php?/profile/173824-drag0nd3str0yer/), [Skalou](https://forum.kerbalspaceprogram.com/index.php?/profile/133496-skalou/) and, yours truly, [Lisias](https://forum.kerbalspaceprogram.com/index.php?/profile/187168-lisias/).

 This repository is maintained (with authorisation) by LisiasT.

 ## In a Hurry